urssivar/codex/docs/dictionary/intro.md

 # Kaitag Dictionary

-*5,171 lexemes, DB 20.05.2025, doc 25.05.2025* {.tw-text-sm}
+*5,171 lexemes, DB 20.05.2025, doc 26.05.2025*

-This work primarily draws on the speech of the villages **Turaga** (Irchamul region) and **Shilyagi** (Lower Kattagan region).
-The core of the lexical database is from work of **Gasanova U. U. (2012)**, with whom we spent countless hours refining the material.
+This work primarily draws on the speech of the villages **Turaga** (Irchamul microregion) and **Shilyagi** (Lower Kattagan microregion).
+The core of the lexical database is based on work of **Gasanova U. U. (2012)**, with whom we spent countless hours refining the material.
 Additional resources include the works of **Temirbulatova S. M. (2004, 2008, 2021)** and **Gabibova K. M. (2009)**.

 The dictionary is available in three formats:

-* The website [Urssivar.com](https://urssivar.com/dictionary) for easy viewing on any device
+* The website [Urssivar.com](https://urssivar.com/dictionary) for easy access on any device
 * The [PDF document](/xdq-eng%20dictionary.pdf) for local storage and printing
 * The [Google Sheets](https://docs.google.com/spreadsheets/d/1TAvQAMAw0jDdStvq2Z1E-m1mz3UWkCMGQBgLCnPQgJs/edit?usp=sharing) table for data analysis and linguistic research

 Plus a short commentary: ["Meet the Kaitag Dictionary"](https://youtu.be/Ad2o1hwYagA) on YouTube.

 There are several critical priorities going forward.
 First, we must urgently gather more material.
 Very little has been documented about the Kaitag language and culture, and the older generation is passing away.
 Second, we need to expand and normalize the existing entries.
 This includes adding usage examples, without which many meanings remain unclear, and specifying village variants, which is essential for deeper linguistic study.
-Finally, thorough verification is needed to correct inaccuracies and address inconsistencies in structure and orthography.
+Finally, thorough verification is needed to correct inaccuracies and to address inconsistencies in entry structure and orthography.

 All of this will require crowdsourcing and collaboration.
 Those interested in contributing can leave their contact information via the [Google Form](https://forms.gle/ZrPaUdamKc2t8LE78) or get in touch directly.